OPAE/intel-fpga-bbb/samples/tutorial/04_local_memory/README.md

 Given a desired top-level interface and a description of a specific physical platform, afu_platform_config attempts to satisfy the demands of the AFU.
-If an AFU requests only ccip_std_afu (the interface requested in the previous hello_afu example), the request is satisfiable whether or not the physical platform has local memory.
+If an AFU requests only ccip_std_afu (the interface requested in the previous hello world example), the request is satisfiable whether or not the physical platform has local memory.
 In the current example, afu_platform_config will fail when a target physical platform does not offer local memory connected to an Avalon MM interface.